 Anyway, the Ecomoderism name was kicked into the UK public field with a debate in London this morning, and some articles in The Telegraph.
 I hope someone got a good podcast of the event that can be listened to and linked.
 If not, there’s the April 2015 manifesto in PDF.

 Drones weave a suspension bridge strong enough for three men to walk across…

 $90 million, 54,000 acres, 300 years.
 The task: restore and re-wild a huge patch of Florida to native longleaf pine forest.

 A similar personal project is going on down in Brazil, now ten years in — and with the research nailed down on how to take tough cattle pasture back to native forest…

 On the one hand I like the idea that such places are driven by a single vision, thus avoiding the sort of built-by-a-committee multi-funder compromises that might turn a big reserve into some kind of eco theme-park or (in corrupt South American countries) into just another protection-racket / grants-sponge for corrupt local politicians.
 On the other hand, I hope there are robust mechanisms being put in place for long-term continuity of such projects.

 Reason on a new U.N. report “Global Deforestation Rate Has Fallen by Half”.

-But the basket-case nations like Burma (Myanmar), Paraguay, Nigeria, Zimbabwe and Argentina, continued to significantly clear their forests in this period…
+But the basket-case nations like Burma (Myanmar), Paraguay, Zimbabwe and Argentina, continued to significantly clear their forests in this period…

 There seems to be a curious lack of data on Russia.
 Searching the U.S. report for “Russia” finds only lots of boilerplate statements that Russia has a vast amount of the world’s forests, but no real data on what has happened to them since 2010.
 One would expect — given the decline in both the paper pulp market and the demographics of Russia, and the claims of creeping warming of the sub-Arctic margins — that the overall natural forest area in Russia expanded from 2010-15.